Energy conversion theorems for some linear steady-states: Steady states without minimum entropy production

-here we introduce a performance parameter $x=\sqrt{\nicefrac{L_{11}}{L_{22}}}\nicefrac{X_1}{X_2}$, called the force ratio \cite{Tribus61}.
+here we introduce a performance parameter $x=\sqrt{\nicefrac{L_{11}}{L_{22}}}\nicefrac{X_{1}}{X_{2}}$, called the force ratio \cite{Tribus61}.
 It measures the cross effect between two potentials \cite{CaplanEssig83,AriPaeAng08}.

-Under this linear energy converters scheme (see Fig. \ref{fig:energconv22}) \cite{CaplanEssig83,AriPaeAng08,OdumPink55}, $X_1$ can be defined as the driven force while $X_2$ as the driver force, that is, $X_1=X_1(q,X_2)$.
-Fig \ref{fig:dispotefic} shows the extremes in the three functions ($\Phi$, $P_{O}$ and $\eta$) at different values of $\left(X_1,X_2\right)$, and at the same time, they are associated to three different operation modes, the minimum dissipation function ($mdf$), maximum power output ($MPO$) and maximum efficiency ($M\eta$).
-The optimal values that $x$ adopts for each of the process variables in Eq 2 are:

-consequently, other objective functions express different trade--offs between the energetic functions $\Phi$, $P_{O}$ and $\eta$ can be defined, therefore they also have extreme values (see Fig. \ref{fig:funobj}).
-The objective functions that we will study to characterize their optimal operation modes are \cite{Stucki80,SantAriAng97,Calvoetal01}:

-where $E_{F}=P_{O}-\Phi$ is the ecological function \cite{Angulo91}, $\Omega = \left(2-\nicefrac{\eta_{M}}{\eta}\right)P_{O}$ is the so--called omega \cite{Calvoetal01}, with $\eta_{M}$ the value of efficiency under the conditions that maximize it, i.e., Eq. \ref{eq:potefic}c evaluated at Eq. \ref{eq:opXvp}c, and $P\eta =\eta P_{O} $ is the efficient power \cite{Stucki80,Yilmaz06}.
-Each of the previous objective functions [Eqs. (\ref{eq:potefic}) and (\ref{eq:compfunc})] give us optimal performance modes, such as maximum ecological function ($MEF$), maximum $\Omega$--function ($M\Omega$) and maximum efficient power ($MP\eta$), for a linear energy converter, and their optima $x$--values are,
+Under this linear energy converters scheme (see Fig. \ref{fig:energconv22}) \cite{CaplanEssig83,AriPaeAng08,OdumPink55}, $X_{1}$ can be defined as the driven force while $X_{2}$ as the driver force, that is, $X_{1}=X_{1}(q,X_{2})$.
+Fig \ref{fig:dispotefic} shows the extremes in the three functions ($\Phi$, $P_{O}$ and $\eta$) at different values of $\left(X_{1},X_{2}\right)$, and at the same time, they are associated to three different operation modes, the minimum dissipation function ($mdf$), maximum power output ($MPO$) and maximum efficiency ($M\eta$).
+The optimal values that $x$ adopts for each of the process variables in Eq. \ref{eq:potefic} are: consequently, other objective functions express different trade--offs between the energetic functions $\Phi$, $P_{O}$ and $\eta$ can be defined, therefore they also have extreme values (see Fig. \ref{fig:funobj}).
+The objective functions that we will study to characterize their optimal operation modes are \cite{Stucki80,SantAriAng97,Calvoetal01}: where $E_{F}=P_{O}-\Phi$ is the ecological function \cite{Angulo91}, $\Omega=\left(2-\nicefrac{\eta_{M}}{\eta}\right)P_{O}$ is the so--called omega \cite{Calvoetal01}, with $\eta_{M}$ the value of efficiency under the conditions that maximize it, i.e., Eq. \ref{eq:potefic}c evaluated at Eq. \ref{eq:opXvp}c, and $P\eta=\eta P_{O}$ is the efficient power \cite{Stucki80,Yilmaz06}.
+Each of the previous objective functions {[}Eqs. (\ref{eq:potefic}) and (\ref{eq:compfunc}){]} give us optimal performance modes, such as maximum ecological function ($MEF$), maximum $\Omega$--function ($M\Omega$) and maximum efficient power ($MP\eta$), for a linear energy converter, and their optima $x$--values are,

 The above--mentioned physically accessible characteristic points can be viewed in a $P_{O}$ vs. $\eta$ plane (see Fig. 4 of \cite{AriPaeAng08}), in a similar way to the behavior of heat engines that operate in cycles between two thermal reservoirs \cite{AriPaeAng08,ChenSun04}.